LucasMagnum/simple-interpreter/README.md

 ==================

 Simple interpreter for Pascal language built using Python.
-This interpreter was built following the `Let's Build a Simple Interpreter` serie.
+This interpreter was built following the `Let's Build a Simple Interpreter` tutorial.
+This is an experiment project, the aim is have fun and learn more compilers & interpreters.

 ### How to use it